By Molly Patrick

 Eating a Whole Food Plant Based diet is the best way to balance out your gut and turn you into a gold star shitting machine.
 Once you experience how good it feels to have healthy shits on the daily, you’ll never want to go back.
 Guaranteed.

-Okay – this wraps up part one.
+Okay – this wraps up part one of healthy poop explained in a nutshell.
 I’ll cover farting and bloating in part two on the 25th.
 I swear, the 10 year old boy in me loves this series.

 Damn – there’s a lot going on up in here!
 Good thing I’m not wasting precious time in the bathroom.